 Interestingly, this is not a feature commonly found in emergency notification systems.
 While all platforms will let you send emergency notifications in your native language, very few solutions provide the functionality to assist multi-language communications.

 Our Sentinel Hotline tool is one of the few platforms supporting multi-language functionality.
 The system lets you create an automated telephone hotline to answer inbound calls and deliver incident updates in emergency situations.
-You simply type in your emergency update, the system then converts it from text to speech and seamlessly translates it into 20+ available languages.
+You simply type in your emergency update, and the system then converts it from text to speech and seamlessly translates it into 20+ available languages.

 During emergency situations, your crisis team needs a secure communication space to connect, exchange information, coordinate response efforts and make key decisions.
 Teleconferencing provides an ideal solution, offering a space for instant real-time voice communication that participants can join from different locations, on a range of devices.